dvidelabs/flatcc/README.md

 ## Distribution

-To distribute compiled binaries the following files are
+To distribute the compiled binaries the following files are
 required:

+Compiler:

-    bin/flatcc              (command line interface to schema compiler) lib/libflatcc.a         (optional, for linking with schema compiler)
+    bin/flatcc              (command line interface to schema compiler) lib/libflatcc.a         (optional, for linking with schema compiler) include/flatcc/flatcc.h (optional, header and doc for libflatcc.a)

+Runtime:

     include/flatcc/**       (runtime header files)
     lib/libflatccrt.a       (runtime library)
-    lib/libflatccrt_d.a     (debug version of runtime library)

 In addition the runtime library source files may be used instead of `libflatccrt.a`.
-This may be handy when distributing the runtime library along with schema generated files for a foreign host that is not binary compatible.
+This may be handy when packaging the runtime library along with schema specific generated files for a foreign target that is not binary compatible with the host system:

     src/runtime/*.c

 Note that `include/support` should not be included in a system installation.
-It is only used by test and sample code.
+It is only used by test and sample code, but may be packaged with end user source that chooses to rely upon it, such as benchmark code.

 ## Testing